Apply to the LSJ Major

 The department seeks to admit students who: (a) are capable of succeeding in LSJ coursework; (b) display a clear understanding of, and connection to, the department; and (c) can contribute to a dynamic learning community, in some cases by providing a unique perspective based on their life experiences.

 LSJ accepts applications during Autumn, Winter, and Spring quarters.
 Applications are always due by 4pm on the second Friday of the quarter.
-The application is in a Microsoft Form - you must be logged into your UW email address to access the application.
 Please contact LSJ Advising Office (lsjadv@uw.edu) if you have any questions.

 The application will contain the following items: